 - Exploiting flaws in USB protocols or standards (.exe files automatically running, upgrading a driver using infected files).

-- Executing electrical power surge attacks to destroy a computer.
+- Executing an electrical power surge attack to destroy the computer.

-A computer can be infected not only with a USB flash drive but with any device that connects via a USB port, such as a keyboard, microphone, or mouse.
-Below is an overview of the main methods and devices hackers use to steal sensitive information or harm hardware.
+Cybercriminals can infect not only USB flash drives but any device that connects via a USB port, such as a keyboard, microphone, or mouse.
+To understand how to mitigate threats from USB attacks, you first need to know what methods and devices hackers use to steal sensitive information or harm hardware.

 Infected storage drives

 Storage devices are convenient for employees who need to work from home, share data with partners at conferences, or use several computers.
-But with a simple USB stick, it is very easy to infect their endpoints.
-For example, an employee may be compromise their computer by using unknown USB devices, personal USB devices that were infected elsewhere, etc.
+But with a simple USB stick, it is very easy to infect endpoints.
+For example, an employee may compromise their computer by using unknown USB devices or personal USB devices that were infected elsewhere.

 Trojan.BitCoinMiner is one of the popular malicious crypto miners and can be spread via files, messages, emails, and USB devices.

-A new crypto mining malware, LemonDuck, affects Windows and Linux systems and spreads via phishing emails, exploits, USB devices, and brute force attacks.
+Crypto mining malware called LemonDuck affects Windows and Linux systems and spreads via phishing emails, exploits, USB devices, and brute force attacks.
 Once LemonDuck gets into a system, it attacks all other malware already present and gains access to all vulnerabilities.
-After that, LemonDuck steals credentials, removes security controls, and starts a crypto mining campaign.
+After that, it steals credentials, removes security controls, and starts a crypto mining campaign.

 Infected charging cables

-Another example of an infected device is a a cable with an integrated Wi-Fi PCB created by security researcher Mike Grover in 2019.
+Another example of an infected device is a cable with an integrated Wi-Fi PCB created by security researcher Mike Grover in 2019.
 This cable is recognized by Windows and Linux systems as a human interface device.
-Using Wi-Fi PCB, a hacker can use it to connect to a computer remotely and manipulate the cursor, stealing information.
+A hacker can use Wi-Fi PCB to connect to the computer remotely and manipulate the cursor, stealing information.

 A USB device can do more than just infect your system with malware.
 Such devices can also exploit a well-known USB power surge vulnerability.
-Power and data lines are poorly protected from voltage peaks.
+In the USB specification, power and data lines are poorly protected from voltage peaks.
 This is probably the only type of USB attack you can’t protect from.